Eventuous/docs/content/connector/connector-concept/_index.md

 ---
-title: "Connectors"
+title: "Connector concept"
-description: "Gateway-based connectors"
+description: "Connector concept"
-weight: 850
+weight: 100
+type: docs
 ---

 Eventuous connectors allow subscribing to events from EventStoreDB (source) and produce derived events to another system (sink).
 Some sinks also support reduce-like operations that work as [projections]({{< ref "rm-concept" >}}).